Russell Microcap Index

 The Russell Microcap Index measures the performance of the microcap segment of the U.S. equity market.
 It makes up less than 3% of the U.S. equity market.
 It includes 1,000 of the smallest securities in the Russell 2000 Index based on a combination of their market cap and current index membership and it also includes up to the next 1,000 stocks.
 As of 31 December 2016, the weighted average market capitalization for a company in the index was $535 million; the median market cap was $228 million.
 The market cap of the largest company in the index was $3.6 billion.

-The index, which was launched on June 1, 2005, is maintained by FTSE Russell, a subsidiary of the London Stock Exchange Group.
+The index was launched on June 1, 2005 by Russell Investments and is maintained by FTSE Russell, a subsidiary of the London Stock Exchange Group.
 Its ticker symbol is ^RUMIC.

 Records

 In February 2021, during the everything bubble, a record 14 members of the index exceeded the market capitalization of the smallest member of the S&P 500 Index.